1837 United Kingdom general election

-The 1837 United Kingdom general election was triggered by the death of King William IV and produced the first Parliament of the reign of his successor, Queen Victoria.
-It saw Robert Peel's Conservatives close further on the position of the Whigs, who won their fourth election of the decade.
+The 1837 United Kingdom general election was held from 24 July to 18 August 1837, following the death of King William IV and the accession of Queen Victoria.
+The election saw the Whigs secure their fourth consecutive victory, though the Conservatives, led by Robert Peel, continued to gain ground.

 The election marked the last time that a Parliament was dissolved as a result of the demise of the Crown.
 The dissolution of Parliament six months after a demise of the Crown, as provided for by the Succession to the Crown Act 1707, was abolished by the Reform Act 1867.